Foreign Language and Area Studies (FLAS) Fellowship

 - You must enroll as a full-time student (9 credit hours minimum).
 All classes must be taken for graded credit.
 Auditing is not permitted.

-- You must register for a minimum of one course per semester in their selected Southeast Asian language.
+- You must register for a minimum of one course per semester in your selected Southeast Asian language.

 - In addition to the language course, you must register for a minimum of one course (3 credit hours minimum) per semester in a Center-approved Southeast Asia course (at least 50% Southeast Asia content).